 IFA Excavations at Selinunte

-In May and June we carried out our seventh campaign of excavation in the main urban sanctuary.
-Excavation this season consisted of the opening of a large trench (Trench P, 3.90 x 4.66 m) in correspondence of the western two-thirds of the adyton, the innermost chamber of Temple R [Figure 1].
-By the end of the season, the Hellenistic and Late Classical levels in the trench were excavated, down to a layer of burnt material corresponding to the Carthaginian destruction of Selinus in 409 BCE [Figure 2].
+In May and June we carried out our eighth campaign of excavation in the main urban sanctuary.
+Work this season consisted of the continued excavation of Trench P, opened in the previous year in the adyton of Temple R [Figure 1].
+By the end of the season, the Classical and Archaic levels in the trench were excavated, down to the floor of an earlier structure datable to the seventh century BCE.

 Figure 1.
 State plan of Temple R with indication of Trench P. © Institute of Fine Arts, NYU.

 Figure 2.
-Drone view of Temple R at the end of the excavation season. © Institute of Fine Arts, NYU.
+Fragment of bone fibula. © Institute of Fine Arts, NYU.

 Figure 4.
-Temple R. Refuse pit in the area of the adyton. © Institute of Fine Arts, NYU.
+Remains of animal sacrifice in the foundations of Temple R. © Institute of Fine Arts, NYU.

 Clemente Marconi, Institute of Fine Arts, New York University